nashqueue/comos-tutorial-blog/tutorial.md

 - index is the post which the user wants to change
 - body is the new text of the post

-This `ignite scaffold message` command modifies and creates the same set of files as the `ignite scaffold message` command.
+This `ignite scaffold message` command modifies and creates the same set of files as the previous scaffold.

-### Add the voteOnPost Message
+### Add the VoteOnPost Message

 To create the `voteOnPost` message for the blog module use: